-Testosterone- the single word biological explanation accompanying the

-  classic “Boys will be boys” slogan, oft-repeated as a rationalization

-  for everything from mischief to bullying to violence to world wars.
+Testosterone- the single word biological explanation accompanying the classic “Boys will be boys” slogan, oft-repeated as a rationalization for everything from mischief to bullying to violence to world wars.

-  As hilarious as it is, the picture does depict a pretty popular belief-

-  that testosterone singularly makes men more aggressive.
-But is that

-  entirely true?
-How does social conditioning come into play here?
-The

-  time is now ripe for a much more nuanced discussion on the testosterone-

-  male aggression link.
-Over the past decade, the onus on research has

-  slowly shifted from focusing solely on men to include women too.
+As hilarious as it is, the picture does depict a pretty popular belief- that testosterone singularly makes men more aggressive.
+But is that entirely true?
+Are violence and aggression the sole outcome?
+Can testosterone have “good” outcomes too?
+The time is now ripe for a much more nuanced discussion on the testosterone- male aggression link.
+Over the past decade, the onus on research has slowly shifted from focusing solely on men to include women too.

 This is your brain on T.

 What leads to competitive and aggressive behavior, as mediated by testosterone, in humans?
 Observing how the hormone influences brain response to threat provides great insight into this.

 Goetz et al. (2014) studied the impact of testosterone on threat-related neural circuitry in men.
 After being administered either testosterone (T) or a placebo, the male participants viewed faces showing different expressions, while their brain activity was recorded by means of fMRI.
 As variations in baseline T- levels in participants can hamper results, the researchers successfully navigated this by administering a testosterone-agonist that ensured T-levels in all participants were at a common baseline.
 Results revealed that, while viewing angry facial expressions, participants on T showed greater activity in brain regions involved in threat-processing and aggression- the amygdala, hypothalamus, and peri-aqueductal gray.